-4.2: FEDERAL GOVERNMENT AGENCIES SUPPORTING THE WORK OF THE GOVERNOR GENERAL 4.2.1: NATIONAL CAPITAL COMMISSION (RIDEAU HALL)
+4.2.1: NATIONAL CAPITAL COMMISSION (RIDEAU HALL)

 Rideau Hall is Her Majesty's official residence in Canada.
 Since Confederation it has served as the official residence and office of the Governor General.
 The main building consists of 175 rooms and sits on 79 acres along Sussex Drive in Ottawa.
-The grounds contain 20 other historic buildings, including Rideau Cottage, which since 2015 has housed the Prime Minister and his family due to ongoing renovations of 24 Sussex Drive.
-Rideau Hall is the location of official ceremonies, state events and official dinners.
-Canadians are honoured for their achievements here, foreign envoys received and visitors, including foreign heads of state, are welcomed.
-Usually, tours of the residence and grounds are offered the public year-round, and parts of the grounds are frequently made available for public use.
-However, since the start of the pandemic, public tours of Rideau Hall have been suspended until further notice.
-The grounds of Rideau Hall still remain open daily and virtual tours of the residence are still available.
+The grounds contain 20 other historic buildings, including Rideau Cottage, which since 2015 are still available.
 Since 1986 the grounds and buildings have been all been maintained by the National Capital Commission (NCC), a Crown corporation that maintains lands and buildings in the National Capital Region on behalf of the federal government.